reek/anti-adblock-killer/README.md

 ## Help
-1. Check if userscript manager is activated.
+1. Check if script manager is activated.
 (Greasemonkey, Tampermonkey, NinjaKit).
-2. Check if Anti AdBlock Killer is activated.
+2. Check if AntiAdblockKiller is activated.
 3. Check if you have installed the latest version of Anti AdBlock Killer | Userscript
-4. Check if you have subscribe to Anti AdBlock Killer | Filters for Adblockers - [Subscribe](http://bc.vc/jGFxOb)
+4. Check if you have subscribe to AntiAdblockKiller | Filters for Adblockers - [Subscribe](http://bc.vc/jGFxOb)
 5. Check if you have another userscript not interfere with Anti AdBlock Killer.
 6. Disable userscripts: Anti-AntiBlock Plus, Anti-Adblocker, because it can generate the conflict.
 7. Disable add-ons: Disable Anti-Adblock 3.1, Ghostery, Online Security Avast, Donotrackme, Kaspersky Anti-Banner, Freebox (Anti-pub), because it can generate the conflict.